stockeh/mapreduce-analysis-msd/README.md

 Traditional statistical analysis was performed to learn more about the data and the common trends of musical artists.

-1. Which artist(s) has the most songs in the data set?
+- Which artist(s) has the most songs in the data set?
     - Ike & Tina Turner, 208 songs
     - Johnny Cash, 199 songs
     - Diana Ross, 196 songs
-2. Which artist(s) songs are the loudest on average?
+- Which artist(s) songs are the loudest on average?
     - Shenggy, 3.931 dB
     - Pens, 3.746 dB
     - Pain Jerk, 3.746 dB
-3. Which artist(s) has the highest total time spent fading in their songs?
+- Which artist(s) has the highest total time spent fading in their songs?
     - 50 Cent ft.
 Murda Mass Young Buck & Spider Loc, 40.5 minutes
     - Vincent Bruley, 39.1 minutes
     - Melvins, 37.7 minutes
-4. What is the longest song(s)?
+- What is the longest song(s)?
 The shortest song(s)?
 The song(s) of median length?
 The song(s) of mean length?
     - Longest: Grounation, 50.5 minutes
     - Shortest: Rainy Days And Mondays, 0.005 minutes
     - Median: Step Ya Game Up (Remix), 3.8 minutes
     - Mean: You Put a Spell on Me, 4.1 minutes
-5. Create new segment data for the average song.
+- Create new segment data for the average song.
 Including start time, pitch, timbre, max loudness, max loudness time, and start loudness.
     - N/A for documentation purposes

 ### PageRank

-1. Which artist(s) is the most generic?
+Which artist(s) is the most generic?
 Which artist(s) is the most unique?

+The most generic and unique artists looks at the list of similar artists for each artist.
+This is done because the values are similar artists list is computed already following some algorithm, and could give insight to how artists relate to one another.
+The Google PageRank algorithm is used to then see how these similar artists compare and which are seemingly more important one is over another.
+Thus, showing to be more generic.
+A single reducer side map is used, containing the artist ID, artist name, list of similar artists, and an initial PageRank value of one.
+The PageRank values are then computed iteratively with a higher value showing more generic artists.

     - Generic: The Rolling Stones, The Beatles, The Fairfield Four
     - Unique: Kuti, Brutal Deluxe, Lennox Brown

 ### Multi-Linear Regression

+Creating a song with a higher popularity score than that found in the dataset.

 This method introduces use of multiple linear regression to fit a hyper plane to the sample space.
 Using ordinary least squares, we can approximate the values of parameters w to fit a model to the features that define a song.
 Then we can perform a search in the parameter space of w to find a solution of X which results in a hotness target T greater than the maximum in the data.

-1. Create a song with a higher popularity score than that found in the dataset.

 **hotness** | duration | end_fade_in | key | loudness | mode | start_fade_out | tempo | time_sign
 ---|---|---|---|---|---|---|---|---